-The Respondent's domain name is identical and confusingly similar to a name. trademark or service in which the Complainant has rights.
+The Respondent's domain name is identical and confusingly similar to a name, trademark or service in which the Complainant has rights.

-The Complainant, based on the 275 trademark registrations in at least 95 countries of the said trademark ['Crowne Plaza'] and based on the use of the said trademarks] in India and various other countries for many years, submitted that it is the sole proprietor of and has sole and exclusive rights to use, the said trademarks, which includes the trademark 'CROWNE PLAZA'.
+The Complainant, based on various Indian and International trademark registrations across various classes of the trademark 'NUTRILITE', and based on the use of the said trademark[s] in India, as well as in several other countries including the United States and United Kingdom submitted that it is the sole proprietor of and has sole and exclusive rights to use the said trademarks] which includes the trademark 'NUTRILITE'.

-The Complaint is the registered proprietor of the mark ['CROWNE PLAZA'] in India under the Trade Marks Act, 1999.
-The Complainant submits that as the disputed domain name is www.crownplaza.in, the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.
+The Complainant is the registered proprietor of the mark 'NUTRILITE' in India.
+The Complainant submits that as the disputed domain name is www.nutriliteindia.co.in, the disputed domain name is clearly identical/confusingly similar to the Complainant's trademark in which the Complainant has exclusive rights and legitimate interest.